Here are a few sound clips and then some rather random Youtube videos!

 Here are a few things to set the record straight.
 One day I might get round to doing some proper filming …

-I did manage to make a video earlier this year, but found the recording quality to be rubbish … anyway, here it is: the gorgeous tune is the New Land Waltz written by Otis Thomas and learned from my friend Emmanuel Pariselle in my favourite key of B minor.
+I did manage to make a video a little while back, but found the recording quality to be rubbish … anyway, here it is: the gorgeous tune is the New Land Waltz written by Otis Thomas and learned from my friend Emmanuel Pariselle in my favourite key of B minor.

 PolkaWorks ceilidh, Shrewsbury Festival, 2011.
 Once the calling’s over, the music winds up a notch, but then unfortunately we’re cut off in our prime!
 Two great jigs – The Whetstone from the pen of wonderful dulcimer player Sue Harris followed by Tekili, a nineteenth century stage tune.